Value System of God & Theology Q&A

 Theology's primary goal is to enable us to have a proper relationship to God.

-Basing our understanding of theology around God's value system additionally gives us a system of thinking that enables clear and excellent explanations of spiritual concepts.
+Basing our understanding of theology around the value system of God additionally gives us a system of thinking that enables clear and excellent explanations of spiritual concepts.
 And it makes theology practical for guiding daily living.
 It enables theology to guide us to having good relationships with God and between people.

-All theology is relational. note This relationally-based theology perspective of God's value system synchronizes perfectly with classical Christianity and makes the case for Christianity stronger.
+All theology is relational. ••• This relationally-based theology perspective of value system synchronizes perfectly with classical Christianity and makes the case for Christianity stronger.
 So, it makes Christianity much more logical, understandable, and practical.

 What is Jesus' Kingdom?